Kim Martino Scholarship

 Kim O’Bryant Martino: A Legacy Remembered

-The Kim Martino Minority Scholarship Fund was established by the Association of Black Health Professionals, now known as SHPURD, (Student Health Professionals United in Recognizing Diversity), to honor the memory of Kim O’Bryant Martino, a beloved College of Health Professions Physical Therapy student from the May 2003 Class.
+The Kim Martino Minority Scholarship Fund was established by the Association of Black Health Professionals, now known as the Student Diversity Leadership Council, to honor the memory of Kim O’Bryant Martino, a beloved College of Health Professions Physical Therapy student from the May 2003 Class.
 This loving tribute captures the vital spirit of a young woman who inspired all those around her in roles as mother, student, friend and confidant.
 Her life of generosity and dedication to her church, community, and profession is fondly remembered today.

 Kim was a graduate of the High School of Charleston, the current site of the MUSC College of Health Professions.
 She attended the College of Charleston where she majored in Early Childhood Education.
 Not only was Kim a full-time physical therapy student at MUSC College of Health Professions during her untimely death in 2003, she was a mother and confidant to her classmates.